 - An extreme departure from what a reasonably careful person would do in the same situation to prevent harm to oneself or to others.4

 Example: During a routine maintenance check at a California fitness center, a gym employee does not notice that a bolt on a piece of equipment is loose.
 This is most likely ordinary negligence.
-But if the employee didn’t bother to conduct a scheduled inspection at all, a jury might decide that the failure was gross negligence due to lack of any care.
+Though if the employee did not bother to conduct a scheduled inspection at all, a jury might decide that the failure was gross negligence due to lack of any care.

 Liability waivers are enforceable in California to the extent they immunize the defendant from ordinary negligence.
 Under California law, a liability waiver cannot excuse an injury caused by a defendant’s: